hbctraining/Intro-to-ChIPseq/lessons/02_QC_FASTQC.md

 $ ls -l
 ```

 Before we start using any software, we either have to check if it's available on the cluster, and if it is we have to load it into our environment (or `$PATH`).
-On the O2 cluster, we can check for, and load packages (or modules) using the **LMOD** system.
+On the O2 cluster, we can check for and load tools using modules.

 If we check which modules we currently have loaded, we should not see FastQC.